Before Raising Money – Identify Your Liabilities

 January 30, 2012

-in Benefit Corporation, Flexible Purpose Corporation, L3C, Social Enterprise, Social Entrepreneur, Venture Capital
+in Articles, Benefit Corporation, Flexible Purpose Corporation, L3C, Social Enterprise, Social Entrepreneur, Venture Capital

 As more social enterprises seek to obtain investment capital to help grow their business, it is important for Officers, Directors, and Founders to identify potential liabilities, and deal with them, before seeking financing.